Graham&son Graham&son

 For deeper or stubborn blockages, a plumbing snake is a better option.

-1. Wet/Dry Vacuum
+Method 4.
+Wet/Dry Vacuum

 A powerful suction tool can remove clogs that refuse to budge.
 A standard vacuum will not work for this task.
 A wet/dry vacuum designed for liquid waste is required.